 The primary duty of a monk is seeking God.
 Everything at a Cistercian abbey from its buildings to the various industries of self-support should be geared toward this end.
 An atmosphere of silence, solitude and serenity is conducive to the monastic life.
 Likewise, its buildings should also say something about the God we seek.
 The new abbey church at New Clairvaux incorporates a completely restored 12th-century building that was originally part of a Cistercian abbey in Spain making it the oldest building in the state of California.

 Cistercian Architecture"To visit a Cistercian abbey is to make a voyage of discovery, but not necessarily a physical voyage.
 It may be an inward voyage, where one discovers a part of one's own being, an inner experience from which one seldom returns unaltered.
-Depending on the investment made by the traveller, it may be a brief and pleasant diversion, or it may inviate a change in the direction of one's life." ~ From Architecture of Silence by Terryl Kinder.
+Depending on the investment made by the traveler, it may be a brief and pleasant diversion, or it may invite a change in the direction of one's life." ~ From Architecture of Silence by Terryl Kinder.
 By Abbot Thomas X. Davis, OCSO

 Cistercian architecture is a 12th Century style of architecture coming from the inspiration of St. Stephen Harding, third abbot of Citeaux, and promoted by St. Bernard of Clairvaux.
 Cistercian monks of this period built their monasteries of smooth, natural-colored limestone with windows of clear glass and without adornment such as color, paintings, or sculpture.